tarwn/lessthandot-hugo/blogs/content/posts/2010-12-03-exploring-reactive-extensions-implicatio.md

   - Microsoft Technologies

 ---
-I&#8217;m pretty sure this is going to be necessary post 🙂
+I'm pretty sure this is going to be necessary post 🙂

 OS &#8211; level threads are good, but they will only take you so far (and kind of back you into a corner)